John-Abbott-College/4A8-Notes/31_Installer_WAP.md

-Clicking on the output location will take you to the installer files.
+Clicking on the output location link will take you to the installer files.

 Note the index.html page that is generated.